djcooke/compendium/_potd_171_enemies/coeurl.md

   - 'If there are several, you may want to pull them in quick succession to take advantage of diminishing returns on paralyze'
 job_specifics:
+  GNB:
+    difficulty: Easy
+    notes:
+      - 'Annoying and slow to fight due to the paralyze'
+      - 'Mitigate and get hit by Megablaster intentionally.
+Yes, really!
+The damage isn''t bad and this will result in a shorter paralysis'
   MCH:
     difficulty: Medium
     notes: